by Rena Klingenberg.

 Thanks so much for your lovely feedback, Susan!
 I hope you’ll post some of your stamped creations when you have some you’d like to share here!
 We’d all love to see the projects you’re doing.

 by: Fancy Nancy

 I am just starting to add some metal stamping into my leather bracelets and am sort of going in blindly.
 I have had trouble with a few of the things you set straight here.
 I really appreciate the tips as well, so simple and helpful!
 Thanks so much!
 I am about to add the items with metal stamping into my etsy shop (within the next month).
-Feel free to check it out and tell me what you think when I do!

 I was wondering what metal thickness you use for stamping?